NASM Certified Personal Trainer Exam – Introduction

 - joint pain

 And now you know why the NASM OPT Model places so much emphasis on knowing the most common muscle imbalances as well as the stabilization and balance training exercises to correct them.

 - General history such as; occupation, lifestyle, hobbies, as well as

 - Medical history

-And from all the subjective info you need to know, arguably the most important to remember is the PAR-Q Physical Activity Readiness Questionnaire, because the PAR-Q will alert you to any potential cardiovascular risk for exercising.
+And from all the subjective info you need to know, arguably the most important to remember is the PAR-Q Physical Activity Readiness Questionnaire because the PAR-Q will alert you to any potential cardiovascular risk from exercising.

 On the other hand, the next five are objective information, assessments that you can objectively measure: